-Subsequent Measures: During the investigations, and as a precautionary measure, the SIC decided to freeze the balances of the two identified accounts, placed an encumbrance on all properties owned by the suspect, and requested from all money remittance companies not to perform any transaction for the suspect.
-The SIC decided to lift banking secrecy off the identified bank accounts and forward the investigation findings to the General Prosecutor for further investigation.
+Subsequent Measures: The SIC sought assistance from a counterpart FIU on the suspect and related bank accounts abroad and froze the balances of identified accounts in Lebanon.
+It also requested from all money remittance companies not to perform any future transaction for the suspect.
+The findings were forwarded to the General Prosecutor for further investigation.